getsentry/eng-pipes/README.md

 ## Setup

-`direnv` will create `.env` for you if you don't have one.
-Follow the instructions below and adjust the variables in the `.env` file
+`direnv` will create a `.env` file for you if you don't have one.
+Follow the instructions below and adjust the variables in the `.env` file.

 ### Setup Secrets